 You cannot possibly grow perennial flowers in your garden if the soil is undesirable.
 Therefore, you are urged to test the soil in the fall in order to establish the pH level as well as the nutrients needed.

-Although standard soil tests are very easy to use you can always hire a professional to test and interpret the results on your behalf.
+Although standard soil tests sold on Amazon are very easy to use you can always hire a professional to test and interpret the results on your behalf.
 You should know that soil tests carried out by experts are exceptionally accurate and reliable.

 Do not make the mistake of waiting until spring to test the soil.
 What you should be doing during spring is preparing beds.
 You can use a garden hose to determine the plan of the individual beds or borders.